Amphibians

 Anurans (Order Anura)

 Anurans are the most diverse and well-known group of amphibians.
 They include frogs and toads.
-Anurans are characterized by their typically smooth, moist skin, long hind legs adapted for jumping, and the absence of a tail in adults.
-They are found in a wide range of habitats worldwide, from forests and wetlands to deserts.
+Anurans have their typically smooth, moist skin, long hind legs adapted for jumping, and the absence of a tail in adults.

 Urodeles (Order Caudata)

-Urodeles, also known as salamanders or newts, are characterized by their elongated bodies, long tails, and relatively short legs.
+Urodeles are popular as salamanders or newts and are characterized by their elongated bodies, long tails, and relatively short legs.
 Unlike anurans, they have moist skin and a distinct tail in both larval and adult stages.
 Many urodeles are terrestrial, but some are fully aquatic or semi-aquatic.

 Gymnophionans (Order Gymnophiona)